 It’s important to train daily.
 Repeating your actions will help form the habit, and your consistency will result in your dog giving the desired behaviour.
 Afterall, they really do want to make you happy!

 The importance of routines and schedules will immensely help you train your adult dog.
 However, if you want to take things a further, look into doggy daycare where your dog gets trained while they’re there, like dogma’s day school.

-At dogma’s day school, your dog rotates through a variety of subjects, like Math, Arts, Science, Social Studies and Gym, giving your dog new consistent learning experiences on a daily basis.
+At dogma’s day school, your dog learns a variety of skills while focusing on active socialization, giving your dog new consistent learning experiences on a daily basis.
 Your dog will get daily training, structure and routine the same way humans do in school, improving their behaviour, while they have a ton of fun!
 Click here for more information.

 Behavioural problems in dogs can happen at all ages and are typically human taught, but in every case it can be fixed.
 It all comes down to understanding your dog’s issues before acting accordingly.
 Remember, it’s a journey that might test your patience, but with enough consistency you’ll soon have a dog with amazing manners.